The Power of Social Connections at Work

 Supporting Employee Initiatives & Social Connections

 Taking a genuine interest in employee-driven initiatives gives leaders visibility into the diverse skills and perspectives of their population.
 Encourage team members to share creative ideas, suggestions, or solutions for cross-functional projects or social activities.
-Support opportunities where your employees can engage in conversation beyond work-related topics to form personal connections.
+Support opportunities where your employees can engage in conversation beyond work-related topics to form personal associations.

 Recognizing & Rewarding Teamwork & Collaboration